 specific to its activities will also be obeyed.

 b) Disobedience of such rules will be a matter of disciplinary action by the Manor Park Sailing Club Main Club committee or the Association officers, as appropriate.

 Safety is paramount at all times.
 Operating rules are laid down for club members convenience.

 c) No Association activities will take place unless at least two persons are present.
 This is a safety measure.
 If one person is taken ill, it is essential that

 another be present to render assistance.

-d) When launching or recovering models Association members and Day members are advised to wear buoyancy aids or lifejackets when on or near water.
+d) When launching or recovering models Association members and Day members are required to wear buoyancy aids or lifejackets when on or

 e) Association members are reminded that MPSC facilities are used by other organisations throughout the year and that the Association does not have unrestricted use of the facilities.
 Commonsense and responsibility are expected from all members to ensure co-operation when operating adjacent to other users.

 f) When bringing a visitor or visitors onto the site they should be signed in (book in clubhouse), and must at all times be under the direction of an